zhuckan/credit-risk-prediction/README.md

 pip install -r requirements.txt
 ```

-3.Download the training files (train_data_*.pq and train_target.csv) separately and place them into a local data/ folder.
+3. Download the training files (train_data_*.pq and train_target.csv) separately and place them into a local data/ folder.

 4. Open and run the good_job.ipynb notebook.

 ## Performance Requirements